danielstieger/moware35/README.md

-#  mrs Branch: moware
+#  master Branch: moware
-MoWare 2019   - MRS edition
+MoWare 2019   - MRS edition on master
 [Compatible with MPS 3.3.5]

-The moware 2019 software stack consists of three domain specific languages (DSL’s) to model the different aspects of business applications.
-The languages are tightly integrated.
-Thus, the languages can be stacked on top of each other, to model a whole business application seamlessly, starting with the database access, the transformation of data via business logic and the visualization in user interfaces.
+The moware 2019 software stack consists of three domain specific languages (DSL’s) to model the different aspects of business applications (check out http://www.modellwerkstatt.org/moware).

+This is the so called moware mrs version which supports the new h2forms suivant, including scanning support for TC56, TC25 and scandit browsers.
+The master branch covers the latest releases for moware mrs.

 ```
-MoWare 2019 is not compatible to earlier releases like the MoWare RC50.
+Future releases come with a different menu-compound-action handling, extensive changes in internal status
+handling and substantial improvements in string formatting.
 ```

-More information is provided at http://www.modellwerkstatt.org More information on version can be found at http://www.modellwerkstatt.org/moware Released plugins can be found at https://github.com/danielstieger/moware35/releases
+More information is provided at http://www.modellwerkstatt.org Released plugins can be found at https://github.com/danielstieger/moware35/releases